dnwls6314/Policy_project/README.md

   Y is whether undergraduate students hope to apply seoultech graduate school or not.

   Look at the feature importances from X
+---
+### 3. Remind
+---
+1. Just uploaded my code and some outputs because data is confidential
+2. There is some missing analysis because this was team project